-The term 'Margin' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Margin' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Margin refers to a term used by companies and corporations in business.
 It is the spread between the firm’s product or service sales price and the cost to make it.
 Another way of putting this is the ratio of firm’s revenue to expenses.
 Margin can be utilized to refer to profit margins, operating margins, net margins, pretax profit margins, and gross profit margins.